E&PS Major and Minor

-- Complete the honors checklist [link] after February 1 of your senior year and take it to Dr. Dimitri A. Sverjensky.
+- Complete the checklist after February 1 of your senior year and have it signed by the EPS Director of Undergraduate Studies.

 - Return the signed checklist to the Office of Academic Advising by April 1.
 You do not need to make an appointment to return the checklist, but it must be signed by the correct representative from your department or it will not be processed.

 Senior Thesis in EPS

 The senior thesis in E&PS is an opportunity for an E&PS senior to conduct independent research under the guidance of an E&PS faculty member.